How Can You Afford to Travel?

-We needed a flat towable car.
-This would give us a flexibility to drive around town, scope out camping spots and make quick trips to the store.
-Neither of our cars could be to be flat towed, so we set out to find one that could.
-The list of eligible cars was surprisingly small.
-We wanted something big enough for us, the dogs and be able to explore 4×4 trails.
-Come to find out my dream car, a Jeep Wrangler, happens to be one of the most popular toads among RVers.
-After extensive research and shopping we ended up with a Jeep Wrangler Unlimited Sport.
-One big item checked off our list.
+We needed a This would give us a flexibility to drive around town, scope out camping spots and make quick trips to the store.
+Neither of our cars could be to be flat towed, so we set out to find one that could. flat towable car.

 At first we thought we could easily go through our belongings and get rid of the stuff we didn’t want.
 In reality, it was a difficult and time consuming process.
 We realized we had way more stuff than we ever expected (or used).

 We started by going through all our stuff and making piles for donation, for sale and for the dumpster.
 Trying to sell things that held sentimental value was difficult and emotional.
-We ended up storing a few boxes at Joe’s mother’s house and got rid of everything we didn’t need.
+We ended up storing a few boxes at my mother’s house and got rid of everything we didn’t need.

 While the house was in escrow, we were still working and trying to prepare for full time RV life.
 Once the sale of the house was finalized, we both gave notice at work.
-This was a very stressful time, but the pieces all fell into place in the right order for us.
+This was a very stressful time, but the pieces finally fell into place.

 Along the way we had a lot of help from family and friends.
 Our parents helped out tremendously by supporting us.
 Many friends and family members have been our cheerleaders through the transition.
 They had faith that we would achieve our goal when many others didn’t.